ovguhun/RoboSortRL/README.md

 ### Notes for evaluation

-This project is reinforcement learning, not imitation learning.
+This project uses reinforcement learning, not imitation learning.

 It does not use:

-- demonstration recording,
+- demonstration recordings
-- .demo files,
+- `.demo` files
-- behavioral cloning,
+- behavioral cloning
-- GAIL,
+- GAIL
-- expert action labels.
+- expert action labels

-The final model is trained through PPO using environment rewards and TensorBoard-guided iteration.
+The final policy was trained with PPO using environment rewards, with training progress monitored and iterated through TensorBoard.